ManasaMaddi05/ManasaMaddi05/README.md

 #### 🔭 Currently working as an Data Science intern at Wild Genomics
 #### 📊 Experienced in Data Analytics, Machine Learning, and Data Visualization.
 #### 🖼 Expertise in Dash Framework, Plotly, Python, SQL, and more.
-#### 👩‍🏫 Co-founded INKeducation, creating STEM curricula with a focus on AI and Web Development.
 #### 🛠 Love working on data-driven projects, especially in Computer Vision and Raspberry Pi DIY projects.
 #### 🎓 Pursuing B.S. in Data Science from the University of California, San Diego.
 #### 📬 Reach out to me for collaborations or discussions on Python, Data Science, AI, and Machine Learning.